International Programs in West Vancouver in September 2020

 Our local bus company, Translink, has implemented a high level of daily cleaning measurements and is dedicated to ensuring their serviced comply with provincial health guidelines to protect customers and employees.

-With the economy reopening and ridership increasing, wearing a mask is highly recommended as physical distancing is not always possible when using public transportation.
+With the economy reopening and ridership increasing, wearing a mask is mandatory as physical distancing is not always possible when using public transportation.

 Cautionary measures and transit etiquette can be found here.